edmund-huber/wad/README.md

 of simplicity and predictability.
 The name is homage to [id Software's WAD file format](https://en.wikipedia.org/wiki/Doom_WAD).

+Concepts:
+commits, tags, and head
+the changeset and ignoring files linear history restacking

 `wad list`

 `wad new list bla bla bla bla`